CDU-HIT238/slides/week7/index.md

 - ES6
 - JSX

 Note: React Native uses some new javascript features and some non-standard javascript extensions.
 You've used some ES6 javascript in class, especially when we discussed build tools and using babel and browserify to add new features.
-We'll go in to them in a bit more detail now.
+We'll go into them in a bit more detail now.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->